FOOD ACCESS COMMUNITY ADVOCATES COHORT (CAC)

 ![]() | ![]() |

-- 3 trip with cohort members to Washington DC
+- 3 trips with cohort members to Washington DC

 ![]() | ![]() |

-In September 2023, we launched the second cohort of the Food Access CAC.
-This new group of community advocates continueds the work of addressing food access issues in Nebraska, building on the successes of the first cohort.
-Members of this cohort are actively engaging in advocacy, applying the skills they’ve learned to influence policy and create lasting change.
+These new groups of community advocates continue the work of addressing food access issues in Nebraska, building on the successes of the first cohort.
+Members of these cohorts are actively engaging in advocacy, applying the skills they’ve learned to influence policy and create lasting change.

 About our cohort members:

-The 2023-24 cohort members caome from a variety of backgrounds, each with personal experiences of navigating food insecurity.
-These individuals are deeply committed to using their voices to aeffect change.
+The 2024-25 cohort members come from across the state, each with personal experiences of navigating food insecurity.
+These individuals are deeply committed to using their voices to effect change.
 Throughout the program, they have actively participated in advocacy training, policy discussions, and public speaking opportunities.
 Their dedication has driven them to engage with policymakers, share their stories with the media, and lead community efforts to address food insecurity.

 Despite the challenges they have faced, including the ongoing impact of food insecurity and other systemic barriers, these graduates have emerged as powerful advocates for change.